crpietschmann/portfolio/_posts/2004/2004-09-20-color-the-background-of-items-in-a-dropdown-box-in-your-html-pages.markdown

 ---
 <!-- more -->

-Color the background of items in a Dropdown box in your HTML pages.
-It's very easy to do, just look at the below example.
+It is possible to color the background of items in a Dropdown box within your HTML pages.
+It's very easy to do by setting the `style` CSS of the `<option>` tags within the `<select>` element.

+> **Note:** It's worth noting that you'll need to test this in your target browser and platform.
+This feature may or may not be supported for certain web browser and / or operating system combinations.
+This is especially true with the modern mobile device platforms.

+Please see the below example:

 ## Example